 All life on Earth is connected.
 Whether you're a marine worm or a marmoset, the same genetic code proliferates your DNA.
-This post takes an overview of animal evolution so you can see the major transitions that led to animal life today.
+Join me on an overview of animal evolution and see the major transitions that created all animal life today.

-Biologists believe life began almost as soon as the environment on Earth could support it.
-This is backed by our molecular biology (our DNA) which exposes a common ancestry among all life that dates back at least 3.8 billion years.
+Life on Earth began almost as soon as the environment could support it.
+You can trace the story through DNA, which exposes a common ancestry among all life that dates back 3.8 billion years.

 But how can dinosaurs and dandelions be related?
 How can human intelligence have arisen from brainless bacteria?

 The answer is evolution.
 The blind, trial-and-error process that stumbles on incremental adaptations and - over massive periods of time - builds them into the breathtaking diversity of life.

 Evolution by natural selection is a beautiful theory, but it can take multiple exposures to get your head around it properly.
 In a sentence, Darwinian evolution is the emergence of new species through random genetic mutations.
 Naturally, that sentence should beget many questions which I hope to answer today.